How to turn your Android smartphone into a mobile WiFi hotspot

 Now you can connect your devices to the newly created wireless hotspot.

 Turning off the mobile hotspot is just as easy as turning it on.
-As a matter of fact, you need to follow the exact same steps you did, when you turned it on:
+You need to follow the same steps you did when you turned it on:

-We suggest turning off the hotspot when you're not using it in order to save power and decrease mobile data traffic.
+We suggest turning the hotspot off when you are not using it, to save power and decrease mobile data traffic.